feltor-dev/feltor/README.md

 and when prompted for input vector sizes type for example `3 100 100 10` which makes a grid with 3 polynomial coefficients, 100 cells in x, 100 cells in y and 10 in z.
 If you compiled for OpenMP, you can set the number of threads with e.g. `export OMP_NUM_THREADS=4`.
-> Go ahead and play around and see what happens.
-You can compile and run any other program that ends in `_t.cu` or `_b.cu` in `feltor/inc/dg` in this way.
+> This is a benchmark program to benchmark various elemental functions the library is built on.
+Go ahead and vary the input parameters and see how your hardware performs.
+You can compile and run any other program that ends in `_t.cu` (test programs) or `_b.cu` (benchmark programs) in `feltor/inc/dg` in this way.

 Now, let us test the mpi setup
 > You can of course skip this if you don't have mpi installed on your computer.